BestReviews is reader-supported and may earn an affiliate commission. Details

 Uses a spinning technology to curl hair on its own.
 Built-in ridges and prongs keep hair in place and free from tangles.
 The 1-inch ceramic ion wand protects hair from damage and increases smoothness.
-Has 2 heat settings and automatic shut-off.
+Has two heat settings and automatic shutoff.

 Can be difficult to get the hair wrapped around the barrel.